-In response to the growing threat of terrorism, the European Union will implement the European Travel Information and Authorisation System (ETIAS) by 2021.
-The program will be somewhat similar to the Electronic System for Travel Authorization (ESTA) program in place in the United States, which screens passengers before arriving in the U.S.
+In order to continue its fight against terrorism, the European Union is implementing the European Travel Information and Authorization System (ETIAS) by the end of 2022.
+The program will be somewhat similar to the Electronic System for Travel Authorization (ESTA) program in place in the United States, which screens passengers before arriving in the US.

 ETIAS Validity Period

-The ETIAS travel authorization is also good for multiple entries, which means that you can take several trips to the Schengen Zone within 3 years.
+The travel authorization is also valid for multiple entries, which means that you can take several trips to the Schengen Zone within the ETIAS 3-year validity period.
 If your ETIAS has expired you will have to file an application for a new one.

 Can My ETIAS Be Revoked?